nethesis/nethvoice-wizard-restapi/README.md

 ## Migrate mobile app extensions from old to new

-This helper change all mobile app extensions from old version to the new one
+This helper changes all mobile app extensions from old version to the new one

 ```
 php /var/www/html/freepbx/rest/lib/appMigrationHelper.php